Health Information and Tools > Patient Care Handouts > Dislocated Elbow: Care Instructions

 • For 24 hours, don't do anything that requires attention to detail.
 This includes going to work, making important decisions, or signing any legal documents.
 It takes time for the medicine's effects to completely wear off.

-• For your safety, do not drive or operate any machinery that could be dangerous.
+• Don't drive or operate any machinery for at least 24 hours.
 Wait until the medicine wears off and you can think clearly and react easily.

 • If your doctor put a splint on your elbow, wear the splint as directed.
 Do not remove it until your doctor says you can.
 While wearing a splint, wiggle your uninjured fingers, make a fist, or squeeze a soft ball to reduce swelling and stiffness.